stevencurtis/SwiftCoding/CustomStringConvertibleGuide/README.md

 ![Photo by Hermes Rivera on Unsplash](Images/hermes-rivera-shEtkYRYt40-unsplash.jpg)<br/>
 <sub>Photo by Hermes Rivera on Unsplash<sub>

+If you'd like to see a video version of this article, it's right [HERE](https://youtu.be/CHTq_MJMNDw)

 If you're familiar with `protocol` in Swift, you might be aware that either `struct` value types or `class` reference types can conform to them, and this can mean that there are some requirements you might need to meet or additional functionality is added to your conforming type.

 One example might be if you have a `User` struct: